Undertaking an MPhil or PhD

 - l'Université d'Angers

-Applicants for MPhil or PhD should normally have a minimum of a first or second-class degree or a Masters degree in a relevant discipline.
-A period of pre-PhD study is required for some subjects before entry to a PhD.
+- A period of pre-PhD study is required for some subjects before entry to a PhD

-Overall IELTS (International English Language Testing System) score of 6.5 with minimum sub-scores of 6.0 in all component sections (writing, reading, listening and speaking) or an overall TOEFL score of 94-95 (internet based – IBT) with a minimum score of 22 in each of the four component sections (writing, reading, listening and speaking).
-Applicants who have taken a higher degree at a UK university are normally exempt from this requirement.
+Applicants who have taken a higher degree at a UK university are normally exempt from the English language requirements.
 Applicants who do not meet the English language proficiency requirement will normally be asked to complete an English Language course.
-Find out more about our Language Centre.

-To apply for a PhD/MPhil please submit a research proposal (of 1,000 - 2,000 words) which addresses the following points:
+To apply for a PhD / MPhil please submit a research proposal (between 1,000 and a maximum of 2,000 words) which addresses the following points:

-- Details of previous work in the proposed field, or relationship to prior experience or study;
+- Details of your previous work in the proposed field, or relationship to prior experience or study

 - Bibliography of sources already consulted or identified as of relevance to your proposal.